Pigrecolab/car-dealer/README.txt

 	1. complete custom post type "vehicles" where  you can add your car, with a custom metabox containing model, make, description, photogallery, price, mileage, etc.
 	2. A widget to create a custom search form
-	3. Three templates for archive vehicle, advanced vehicle result and a single vehicle == Installation ==
+	3. Three templates for archive vehicle, advanced vehicle result and a single vehicle

+	A demo is available [here](http://www.autobarbara.it/ "Car Dealer Demo").

+== Installation ==

 This section describes how to install the plugin and get it working.